roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  Just then, he heard Victor's voice and turned to see him walking up the sidewalk.
 "She's ready for you, man," Coffman said.

  "Good," Victor said.
 He jogged forward, grabbed Cori by the rest and pulled her inside, leaving the door open.
 Coffman figured it was an invitation to watch the show and followed them inside.
 Victor hadn't been kidding about wasting no time.
 By the time Coffman got to the bedroom, all he saw was Cori's heels high in the air and Victor's ass pumping away.
 Coffman walked around to get a better view and watched Cori's tits bounce all over her chest as Victor gave her a good hard screwing.
 Technically, she was still clothed, as Victor had simply pushed the straps over her breasts aside and had done likewise with the thong strap.
-Report_Story #2